x448/helix-editor-config-toml/README.md

 As of Helix 22.12 (December 2022), most color themes (including default) [don't work well in Helix tutorial](https://github.com/helix-editor/helix/pull/5309) (`hx --tutor`).
 This config uses "dark_plus" theme which works great in Helix tutorial and it looks like "Dark+" from Visual Studio Code.

 NOTE: Some advanced Helix users dislike the `esc` key shortcut.
 They [prefer to use distinct keys](https://github.com/helix-editor/helix/pull/5289#issuecomment-1365344355) (extra steps) to escape back to fully default state.
-However, `esc` key shortcut doesn't prevent users from pressing comma and semicolon for distinct operations, so using `esc` to fully reset makes Helix easier and more ergonomic.
+However, `esc` key shortcut doesn't prevent users from using `,` or `,` for distinct operations, so using `esc` to fully reset makes Helix easier and more ergonomic.

 ### Instructions:

 #### Linux, macOS, *BSD
-Copy this file to ~/.config/helix/config.toml
+Copy config.toml to ~/.config/helix/config.toml

 #### Windows
-Copy this file to %AppData%\helix\config.toml
+Copy config.toml to %AppData%\helix\config.toml

 ## Notable Helix Settings for New Users